bbimber/labkey-api-r/README.md

 - **`test/`** - Scripts for testing Rlabkey and for installing test dependencies.
   - **`vignette.R`** - R test script designed to connect to a LabKey instance on localhost with a project named "apisamples"
   - **`listArchive.zip`** - List archive used by `vignette.R` and Selenium tests
-- **`docs/`** - The source files for the Users Guide, plus a latex doc and corresponding Pdf describing the package build environment.

 ### `/labkey-api-r/Rlabkey`
 Contains all source code for Rlabkey and its documentation.